 - Incontinence.
 The water control muscle may be damaged by the operation.
 Part of the muscle may be removed with the prostate.
 At least half of all patients may notice leakage when the catheter is removed about 1-2 weeks after the operation.
 With physio supervision it improves in up to 6 months.
 In about 1 – 5% the leakage continues to be bad, requiring follow-up surgery to fix it

 - Erectile dysfunction.
 A web of nerves around the prostate stimulate extra blood into the penis to cause erections.
 If the cancer is small these nerves may be left behind intact, allowing normal erections to continue.
 If the cancer is large the nerves may need to be removed as well to ensure a complete cancer cure

 What can I expect after surgery?

-- The operation usually takes 2 hours and on waking up afterwards a drain tube and a catheter in the penis is usual.
+- The operation usually takes 2 hours and on waking up afterward a drain tube and a catheter in the penis is usual.
 These tubes are removed in the following days with the catheter coming out 1-2 weeks after the operation

 - Pain relief usually requires a morphine pump in the first 1-2 days and then oral pain medication in the next 1-2 weeks to follow

 - The main aim is to remove the entire cancer in the prostate.